|Survey name||International Trade in Services|

 Returned information is run through a series of checks to identify errors.
 These checks ensure that:

 responses to individual questions are consistent within the questionnaire as a whole, that is, totals equate to the sum of the parts

 the return is consistent with historical data from the business

 The method of outlier detection and treatment is based on the principle of Winsorisation.
-The aim is to identify the sample observations which are felt not to be representative of unsampled companies.
+The aim is to identify the sample observations that are felt not to be representative of unsampled companies.
 Outliered values are identified and modified prior to estimation using one-sided Winsorisation (since there are no negative values given as part of ITIS).

-Ratio imputation –- this method is used where historical data for a non-responder are present.
-Data are taken from the previous corresponding periods and uprated by the average growth within the same cell.
+Imputation takes place when sampled respondents do not respond.
+Two methods of imputation are used by ITIS.
+Ratio imputation – this method is used where historical data for a non-responder are present.
+Data are taken from the previous corresponding periods and updated by the average growth within the same cell.